Optimize operations and expungeDeletes may no longer be so bad for you. They’re still expensive and should not be used casually.

 For such a simple statement, there are some fairly significant ramifications, thus this blog post.

-Quick Review of forceMerge and expungeDeletes Prior to Solr 7.5
+Quick Review of forceMerge and expungeDeletes Prior to Apache Solr 7.5

 First a quick review.
 The default behavior when optimize is run or expungeDeletes is specified on the commit command was that any segments that get merged were merged into a single segment regardless of how large the resulting segment became.

-- For optimize, then entire index was merged into the number of segments specified by the maxSegments parameter (default 1).
+- For optimize, the entire index was merged into the number of segments specified by the maxSegments parameter (default 1).

 - For expungeDeletes, all the segments that had more than 10% deleted documents were combined into a single segment.